rossbrandon/rossbrandon.dev/src/content/posts/building-new-portfolio-site.md

 That is always a good first question...
 Why?
 Why do I need a portfolio site?
 Can't I just use LinkedIn like everyone else?

 First off, I'm trying to do more things for me and not for recognition or attention.
 I am not under any impression that what I put on this site will be read by anyone.
-Anyone looking to work with me will probably go to LinkedIn and contact me via that process or maybe they will dig through my GitHub account (both linked on the home page of this site :check_mark:) and go from there.
+Anyone looking to work with me will probably go to LinkedIn and contact me via that process or maybe they will dig through my GitHub account (both linked on the home page of this site ✅) and go from there.
 Either way, this is the less likely avenue.

 So... why do all of this?

 ## ...because

 For one, building sites like this (and my previous version) help keep my lesser-used skills sharp.
 I started my career off by focusing mainly on front end development.
 I was never all that great at it, but it was something I enjoyed and I have kept up with learning from my very first site built with [Dreamweaver](https://en.wikipedia.org/wiki/Adobe_Dreamweaver) hosted on [GeoCities](https://en.wikipedia.org/wiki/GeoCities) through the moving trends of jQuery -> Angular -> React -> _insert weekly new framework here_ -- I'm not sure what the hotness is now, maybe Svelte?
 I haven't touched that one yet.
-I may do a weekend project in that one day because I am getting frustrated with how difficult React is to work with lately (but that's a topic for another day :sweat_smile:).
+I may do a weekend project in that one day because I am getting frustrated with how difficult React is to work with lately (but that's a topic for another day 😅).

 ## Old Site